python-can-define-radio/sdr-course/classroom_activities/Chx_Misc/Python_curric_2/020_pcdr_ook_tx_intro.md

 ##  a spectrum analyzer program such as GQRX,
 ##  and then in URH.
 ## How many seconds long is each bit?
+## If you aren't sure, try setting the bit length to something longer,
+## like int(8e6).
+Then, use a stopwatch.
+## How does the time for a single bit relate to the bit_length and the samp_rate?
 modulated = ook_modulate([1, 0, 1, 0, 1, 0, 0, 1], bit_length=int(1e6))
 gnuradio_send(modulated, center_freq=2.413e9, samp_rate=2e6)
 ```